ArnaudBrousseau/arnaudbrousseau.com/README.md

 [DocPad](http://docpad.org).

 ## Things to do, still
-- Audit copy across the site
-- Audit links in content and make them point to the right things
-- Make menu links work correctly in notes/labs pages
 - Put the damn thing in production already!
 - Redirect old x61 to new site